Battle of annihilation: Significance

-In ancient and classical times, many battles ended with the annihilation of one of the opposing forces, the Battles of Cannae, Zama and Adrianople being famous examples.
-From the Renaissance onward, however, the battle of annihilation strategy fell into disuse, at least in Europe.
-The greatest exception is seen in the battles of Napoleon Bonaparte, with whom the battle of annihilation in the modern sense is most closely associated, and term "Napoleonic battle of annihilation" is sometimes used.
-The Battle of Austerlitz is often cited as the paragon of the modern battle of annihilation.
+In ancient and classical warfare, many battles ended with the annihilation of one of the opposing forces, the Battles of Cannae, Zama and Adrianople being famous examples.
+The greatest exception is seen in the battles of Napoleon Bonaparte, with whom the battle of annihilation in the modern sense is most closely associated, and the term "Napoleonic battle of annihilation" is sometimes used.
+The Battle of Austerlitz (1805) is often cited as the paragon of the modern battle of annihilation.
+The 18th-century commander Alexander Suvorov destroyed an entire 40,000-strong garrison by storming Izmail Fortress (1790) without conducting a proper siege.

 Napoleon's victories at Austerlitz (1805) and Jena (1806) are often cited as the classic battles of annihilation.
-Napoleon himself was unable to again achieve such decisive results, partly because his enemies then adjusted to his tactics.
-For example, the Battle of Borodino was a victory but did not result in the desired destruction of the Russian army.
+Napoleon himself was unable to again achieve such decisive results in tactical and, at the same time, political terms – with the possible exception of the Battle of Friedland (1807) – partly because his enemies adjusted to his tactics.
+For example, the Battle of Wagram was a hard-won victory, while the Battle of Borodino was a tactical victory but did not result in the desired destruction of the Russian army.
+In 1813–1814, however, when in both cases Napoleon was outnumbered almost two to one, he thrashed the allies in the Battle of Dresden and succeeded in dispersing an enemy army during the Six Days' Campaign, consisting of four separate small battles.